Trump pushes Congress for broad bill on guns after school shooting

 Pushing to expand Cornyn’s bill, which has been gaining steam in the Senate, could stall its progress.

-Cornyn warned Trump against going big, acknowledging his bill was “not the end-all, be-all,” but describing it as a politically pragmatic starting point.
+Cornyn warned Trump against going big, acknowledging his bill was“not the end-all, be-all,” but describing it as a politically pragmatic starting point.

 “In the past, we’ve acquiesced to failure, and have not done things that we know were within our power to accomplish,” he said at the meeting.